alperkan1/JSGENERALQUESTIONGAME/README.md

 ### i.
 Structure

-The site is structured in a visually appealing manner which draws the eye down the page.
-The site implements a user freindly navigtion bar.
-On all pages the company logo is situated on the top left and when clicked will bring you back to the home page.
-The navigation bar is located on the top right with 3 links.
-On all pages the footer has links to the social media pages and contact details.
+The site is structured in a visually appealing manner which draws the eye down the page to submit the users name.
+The site implements a user freindly navigation with clear and easly readable buttons.
+The colors complment the user box and buttons.
+The buttons and back ground change colour depending on the correct or wrong answer.

 #### Home Page

-On the home page you can see an image of an airplane landing at Dublin Airport.
-In section 2,  you can find an image of an aircraft in a circle with information about the community.
-At the bottom of the page the live landing and take off times are visible with a map of the best spotting locations.
-This page is responsive as the scale of the page changes to smaller devices.

-#### Gallery Page

-The gallery page has 9 images in boxes with with 3 columns.
-The images become inline blocks as the scale of the display gets smaller.

-#### Survey Page

-The survey page has a large image of an aircraft that zooms in.
-This page has a visually pleasing font with selectable options.

-#### Thank You Page

-This page is entered after the survey is completed.
-This has a large image with a text box to inform the user that the survey has been sucessful.
+On the home page you can see an registrations bax.
+Once you have registered it will show an alert to confirm the registration.
+Then it comes up with the button to start the game.
+The question coes up with 4 options.
+You choose the correct answer and the back ground of the buttons go green and the audio says yes.
+If you get the wrong answer the button goes red and it states audio as wrong.
+The user name is at the bottom left and the score is below that.
+The score increases by one if you get the correct answer and if you dont it does not increase.
+Once all the questions have been answered the it goes to the final page showing the sore username and restart button.

 #### 404 Page

-This has a large image with a box overlay informing the user that they are on the wrong page and should go back.
+This is a black background with white writing and blue link code.

 ### ii.
 Design and Colour